Welcome to Librarium Online!

 Registering gives you full access to take part in discussions, upload pictures, contact other members and search everything!

-Chapter colours – Burnt Orange/ Bronze power armour with electric blue flashes.
-Silver fists to honour their Primarch Ferrus Manus.
-Pure white helmet and right shoulder pad.
+Chapter colours – Burnt Orange/ Bronze power armour with electric blue flashes on the jump pack, Silver fists to honour their Primarch Ferrus Manus.
+Pure white helmet and right shoulder pad. (see avatar image)